Alienware's Concept UFO prototype is a Nintendo Switch for PC games

 So yes, there are unanswered questions.
 But in an era when alternative forms of gaming -- from subscription services like Apple Arcade to streaming platforms like Google Stadia -- are challenging the supremacy of game consoles and traditional gaming PCs, it's important that we all break out of our comfort zones and try new things.

-Discuss: Alienware's Concept UFO prototype is a Nintendo Switch for PC games
+Discuss: Alienware's Concept UFO is basically a Nintendo Switch for PC games

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.